lsst-dm/dm_dev_guide/python/style.rst

 Import statements SHOULD follow a standard pattern
 --------------------------------------------------

-You may choose either to write module import statments so that they import the fully-qualified module name:
+You may choose either to write module import statements so that they import the fully-qualified module name:

 .. code-block:: py